rfjakob/earlyoom/contrib/oomstat/README.md

 memory, free swap and memory pressure (PSI) information every 100ms.

-Example output with `tail -f /dev/zero` started in the background is pasted below, more examples are available in the text files in this directory.
+Example output with `tail /dev/zero` started in the background is pasted below, more examples are available in the text files in this directory.